 Solve User Problems and Set Big Goals

-The core focus of Market Meter was to maximize data delivery and the user experience by challenging mobile app UI standard practices, and by pushing the limits of available app frameworks of the day.
+The core focus of Market Meter was to maximize data delivery and the user experience by pushing the limits of available app frameworks of the day.
 A secondary goal was to provide functional innovations on the mobile device that allowed for future integration of additional data sets and sources.

 Data types and features incorporated into the app :